Admitted to California Bar, 2003

 Education: Santa Clara University School of Law (JD 2003); University of California at Santa Barbara (BA 1999).

-Steve is the principal of Roeser Law, P.C., and works with businesses, executives, employees, families and individuals across a wide range of practice areas including corporate, real estate and construction, estate planning, employment, and other fields on select matters in transactions and litigation.
-The Roeser Law, P.C. team’s practical yet aggressive solutions to complex transactions, situations, and disputes yield remarkable results for clients.
+Steve is a partner in Stimmel, Stimmel & Roeser, as well as the principal of Roeser Law, and works with businesses, executives, employees, families and individuals across a wide range of practice areas including corporate, real estate and construction, estate planning, employment, and other fields on select matters in transactions and litigation.
+The Roeser Law team’s practical yet aggressive solutions to complex transactions, situations, and disputes yield remarkable results for clients.
 The firm’s practice area teams are comprised of professionals with extensive and unique experience in their respective fields, and all have a high level of business acumen.
 The team works seamlessly together to achieve successful outcomes for clients.
-Steve is a long-term member of the Stimmel, Stimmel & Smith, P.C. team.
+Steve is a long-term member of the Stimmel, Stimmel & Roeser team.

 Steve started out at a well-known Silicon Valley law firm in San Jose handling primarily transactional corporate, estate planning and tax matters.
 He made his way south and worked exclusively in corporate and real estate transactions at two southern California law firms before returning to northern California and expanding his skill set into litigation matters while continuing with his transactional practice.
 Steve’s background and extensive experience in transactions and litigation, while learning from high-level attorneys along the way, equips him to strategically and intelligently analyze and handle most legal situations his clients present to him.
 He is committed to open and honest communication and case assessment with clients, and strategic solutions to generate cost-benefit oriented results.